CepBuch/ProduvarForCV/README.md

 Note: "status update" function does not work for offline test data  - it is not updated because it's supposed to update on the server side.
 You can see how it works in the video or try to use "test api" version.

-APK with offline imitation of API [is here](https://drive.google.com/open?id=1SB-yVzDZkOT1EHwEG4mVniDkrJBrisC-)
+- APK with offline imitation of API [is here](https://drive.google.com/open?id=1SB-yVzDZkOT1EHwEG4mVniDkrJBrisC-)

-APK with test API [is here](https://drive.google.com/open?id=1DQfO15Dbzd4_CTIme5ZPvmkaeiwE8Ct-)
+- APK with test API [is here](https://drive.google.com/open?id=1DQfO15Dbzd4_CTIme5ZPvmkaeiwE8Ct-)

-Instructions about testing the applications (info about users and their permissions) [is here](https://drive.google.com/open?id=1sJqOvSoiijg9G1X--rxQ0YHJeuiNExWeiPlLryhuSeQ)
+- Instructions about testing the applications (info about users and their permissions) [is here](https://drive.google.com/open?id=1sJqOvSoiijg9G1X--rxQ0YHJeuiNExWeiPlLryhuSeQ)

+- Video demonstration of basic functionality of the app [is here](https://drive.google.com/open?id=1fXv3fuU-otj_v9-a7_1KcOagiCE7S4li)